 - Department submits to Procurement a complete package consisting of: an approved Requisition*,

-evidence of PA or HRM approval, price source, any applicable vendor advertising agreement/insertion
+evidence of Strategic Communications or HRM approval, price source, any applicable vendor advertising agreement/insertion

 order form, and any other relative supporting documents.